thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_F.md

 Contracts can be agreed to by proxy.
 Your proxy must be related to you
 * with an imbalanced power relationship
-* a parent can agree for a child
+  - a parent can agree for a child
-* a child cannot agree for a parent
+  - a child cannot agree for a parent
-* a sibling cannot agree for a sibling
+  - a sibling cannot agree for a sibling
 * by straight line inheritance
-  * your direct ancestors
+  - your direct ancestors
-  * but not your aunts, uncles, great-aunts, great-uncles, so on.
+  - but not your aunts, uncles, great-aunts, great-uncles, so on.
-  * Not a cousin even if he/she belongs to an older generation (once or more removed situations).
+  - Not a cousin even if he/she belongs to an older generation (once or more removed situations).
-  * Note that nephilim have adopted the same concept of clan-like "houses" in some cultures.
+  - Note that nephilim have adopted the same concept of clan-like "houses" in some cultures.
 Despite this, the head of the "house" or "clan" has no power over the members except his/her own *direct* decedents.
 * *or* by a formally recognised *delegated* parental authority.
-  * this relationship must be recognised by *both sides*
+  - this relationship must be recognised by *both sides*
-  * teachers have authority delegated to them by parents for example.
+  - teachers have authority delegated to them by parents for example.
     * the limits of a teacher acting in loco parientis are poorly defined
     * except that a parent can overrule or override said teacher's decisions.
-  * government officials have authority delegated to them only to the extent they are a legitimate government.
+  - government officials have authority delegated to them only to the extent they are a legitimate government.
     * I might successfully rebel against a contract foisted on me by a government official if *all* of the following are true:
-      * I *honestly and sincerely* believe the contract unjust
+      - I *honestly and sincerely* believe the contract unjust
-      * I *honestly and sincerely* believe the government corrupt, illegitimate, or (most interestingly) not mine.
+      - I *honestly and sincerely* believe the government corrupt, illegitimate, or (most interestingly) not mine.
     * A government contract might fail to bind similarly if *any* of the following are true
-      * the government official binding me is knowingly acting in excess of his/her authority
+      - the government official binding me is knowingly acting in excess of his/her authority
-      * the government official binding me is knowingly acting on a bribe
+      - the government official binding me is knowingly acting on a bribe
-      * the government official binding me is knowingly violating the law of the land in any of
+      - the government official binding me is knowingly violating the law of the land in any of
         * the nature of the contract
         * the method of binding me
         * the reason for binding me

 Contracts can be implicitly agreed to.
-Harry, but walking to the front of the hall, joining the other champions in the side room, and staying for the directions to the first tasks, implicitly accepted that he was in fact a TriWizard contestant.
+[Harry], by walking to the front of the hall, joining the other champions in the side room, and staying for the directions to the first tasks, implicitly accepted that he was in fact a TriWizard contestant.
 This may or may not matter for that particular case